marine-debris/marine-debris.github.io/README.md

 python utils/spectral_extraction.py
 ```

+Alternatively, you can download the `dataset.h5` file from [here](https://pithos.okeanos.grnet.gr/public/sbT8ASX0HINAdx4tmKCg27) and put it in the `data` folder.
 Finally, in order to load the `dataset.h5` with Pandas, run in a python cell the following:

 ```python